Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 He stood there blinking and delicately raised one of his facial tentacles to pick a snarl of bright paper the colour of satisfaction-with-a-job-well-done off his face.

-"Birth...day?" he rumbled, while confusion played out psychedelically on his face and flanks.
+"Birth... day?" he rumbled, while confusion played out psychedelically on his face and flanks.

 Kirk was the one who explained "By the calendar of the planet Guvendruduvundraguvnegrugnuvenderelgureg-ugunduvug," he said, referring to the Guvnuragnaguvendrugun homeworld, "It has been exactly one hundred years since your birth."